macro-dynamic/airbnb-clone-project/README.md

 Includes database indexing and Redis-based caching to optimize query performance.
 Celery is used for background tasks like sending notifications or handling asynchronous payments.

+🔐 API Security
+Securing the backend APIs is critical to maintaining the integrity, privacy, and trustworthiness of the AirBnB Clone platform.
+Below are the key security measures implemented in this project, along with the reasons behind each:

+1. Authentication
+What: Verifies user identity using token-based authentication (e.g., JWT).

+Why: Prevents unauthorized access to the system and ensures that only registered users can perform certain actions (e.g., booking, reviewing).

+2. Authorization
+What: Implements role-based access control (RBAC) to manage permissions for users (e.g., host vs guest).

+Why: Ensures users can only access or modify data they are allowed to (e.g., a host cannot delete another host’s property).

+3. Rate Limiting
+What: Restricts the number of API requests allowed per user/IP within a time window.

+Why: Protects the system from abuse, brute-force attacks, and denial-of-service (DoS) attempts.

+4. Input Validation & Sanitization
+What: Validates all incoming data and sanitizes user input to prevent injection attacks (SQL, XSS).

+Why: Prevents attackers from exploiting malformed data to compromise the system or extract sensitive information.

+5. HTTPS Enforcement
+What: Ensures all data exchanged between clients and the server is encrypted using HTTPS.

+Why: Protects sensitive data (passwords, payment info) from being intercepted during transmission.

+6. Secure Payment Handling
+What: Delegates payment processing to a trusted external payment gateway (e.g., Stripe or PayPal).

+Why: Reduces the risk of mishandling financial data and ensures compliance with PCI-DSS standards.

+7. Session & Token Expiry
+What: Enforces expiration of session tokens and refresh tokens.

+Why: Limits exposure time if a token is compromised, and reduces the risk of replay attacks.